 Camping Gear - Other

-We carry two collapsible chairs and a collapsible table which fit on one side of the storage system.
-On the other we have a barbecue plate, a shower tent, and other bits.
+We carry two collapsible chairs and a collapsible table which fit on top of the storage system.
+We also carry a shower tent, and other bits.
 I also carry a small chainsaw (needed many times in remote locations to clear tracks as well as to cut firewood).
 We also have a wedge, small axe and a spare chain as well as extra chainsaw fuel and tools to repair and sharpen the saw.
 We also sometimes carry a small 12 volt generator to supply emergency power.

 Carrying Clothes etc